 The legislation on Energy Communities that was introduced and established by Law 4513/2018 of the Greek Parliament109 in January 2018, and the even more extensive use of virtual net metering by not only self-producers but Energy Communities as well constitute important steps towards utilising RES to citizens' advantage110.
-The overall objective of its framework is set on promoting Social and Solidarity-based Economy in the energy sector and clear reference to energy poverty tackling is made.
-Partaking in citizens' collectives or agents' synergies (municipalities or mid-sized businesses' synergies), offers citizens the opportunity to invest in European funded RES projects by utilising local energy resources for own benefit and the benefit of the local community.
-According to Law 4513/2018 of the Greek Parliament, these cooperatives operate exclusively in the energy sector and advocate decentralized RES production.
-Energy distribution (electricity, thermal energy etc.), energy supply and energy saving services are integral to its vision.
+The overall objective of this framework is to promote Social and Solidarity Economy in the energy sector and clear reference to energy poverty tackling is made.
+Partaking in citizens' collectives or agents' synergies (municipalities or mid-sized businesses' synergies), offers citizens the opportunity to invest in community RES projects by utilising local energy resources for own benefit and the benefit of the local community.
+According to Law 4513/2018 of the Greek Parliament, these cooperatives operate exclusively in the energy sector and advocate decentralized RES production, energy distribution (electricity, thermal energy etc.), energy supply and energy saving services.